 Once you click into manage of your sites, you have quick and easy access to the site’s IP address, SFTP/SSH information, SSH connections, and database access.
 The “Open MySQL” button towards the button takes you directly to phpMyAdmin.

-You can easily purge your cache from the dashboard and change PHP engines (PHP 5.6, PHP 7, 7.1) with a single click.
-HHVM is also available free of charge on all plans.
+You can easily purge your cache from the dashboard and change PHP engines (PHP 7.2, 7.3, and 7.4) with a single click.
 You can restart PHP and configure New Relic Monitoring.

 The logs screen comes in very handy as well.
 This is something I use on a regular basis.
 It saves a lot of time having it accessible right within the dashboard, not having to FTP or SSH to check files on the server for errors.
 They let you see your cache log, access log, and error logs.

 Kinsta offers free SSL certificates on every single plan they offer.
 They have an integration with Let’s Encrypt which allows for a one-click setup of SSL on your WordPress site.
 You can be up and running over HTTPS in a matter of seconds.
 Simply select it from the drop-down in the dashboard and your all set.

 And of course, you can still use your own custom SSL certificates, which is especially important for those of you who need higher-end certs.
 Custom certificate keys can also be uploaded from right within the dashboard.
 No reaching out to support is necessary.

 As of November 2017, Kinsta now offers a CDN integration with my favorite CDN provider, KeyCDN!
 If you want serious speed along with Kinsta’s powerful servers, you can easily enable this from the dashboard.
 This will give you a combo that cannot be beaten when it comes to performance and speed.
 KeyCDN has 34 POPs, HTTP/2 support, Free SSL, HPACK compression, and much more!